Licensed Mental Health Counselor, LMHC

 Sessions with Brie can take place at her office in Beacon Hill, in the community, or virtually.
-She offers regular sessions, 90+ min intensives, and packages.
-Please visit her websites to learn more: For wellness consulting, life & career coaching, travel coaching, and social media coaching at adventureswithwellness.com.
-For traditional therapy at activatews.com.
+She offers regular sessions and 90+ min intensives that meet your needs.
+Learn more about Brie's work at www.brieshelly.com.

 Eating disorders – Including anorexia, bulimia, binge eating, purging; not wanting to give up the eating disorder; feeling lonely but struggling to eat with friends